Skip to main content

 This is the unbound, biologically active portion of your testosterone.
 It is the hormone that can freely enter cells and bind to androgen receptors, exerting its effects on muscle tissue, bone density, brain function, and libido.

-The level of is often a more accurate indicator of your functional hormonal status than total testosterone alone, especially in individuals with unusually high or low levels of SHBG.
+The level of free testosterone is often a more accurate indicator of your functional hormonal status than total testosterone alone, especially in individuals with unusually high or low levels of SHBG.
 Adjusting a protocol often involves optimizing this specific value to ensure symptoms are resolved.

 Estradiol (e2)